This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Subclinical hyperthyroidism is a condition that develops when the amount of thyroid stimulating hormone (TSH) in your blood is low.
-TSH is made in the brain and controls how much thyroid hormones are made.
-Thyroid hormones help control body temperature, heart rate, growth, and how you gain or lose weight.
+TSH is made in the brain and controls how much thyroid hormone is made.
+Thyroid hormones help control body temperature, heart rate, growth, and weight.
+Subclinical hyperthyroidism can lead to hyperthyroidism.

 - You have a fever.